joshholt/UpHookSample/README.md

-### The first of a few app that will try to make use of UP from LearnBoost
+### The first of a few apps that will try to make use of UP from LearnBoost